 This award is to highlight the importance of this subject.
 People spend so much time in the workplace that anything we can do there to foster good mental health is likely to pay off handsomely for everybody.

-Application is simple: just 2,000 words, and the preparedness to present your submission at a mini conference here in Leicester (24th September 2020) if you are selected as a finalist, and the winner is announced at the end of that day.
+Application is simple: just 2,000 words, and the preparedness to present your submission online via Zoom on the 30th September 2021, if you are selected as a finalist.

-Entry is free and the closing date for submissions is 31st July 2020.
+Entry is free and the closing date for submissions is 31st July 2021.
 The application may be on your own behalf or on behalf of your service, and each successful submission will be published on our website.
-The winner of this category receives an award of £500, and the main motivator is the status of winning the award itself as well as presenting in the finals if you are selected.
+The main motivator is the status of winning the award itself as well as presenting in the finals if you are selected.

 You can submit whatever you judge would be relevant to the title of the award: anything that describes how you or your organisation fosters good mental health.
 More credit will be allocated to ‘substantial’ evidence-based measures such as ensuring that people are in roles that suit their aptitudes, as opposed to less substantial ones, such as urging people to talk about their feelings and emotions.